Norway & North Cape – Magic of the Arctic Winter

 The Ølhallen pub in Tromsø opened in 1928 in the cellar of Mack Bryggeri, the world’s northernmost brewery.
 Locals of all ages stop by here for a pint and a chat.
 You can easily find Ølhallen at the southern end of Tromsø’s main street.
 Ask for a tour of the microbrewery or just enjoy a satisfying Norwegian beer among the local regulars.

-Your included activity today is a ride in the sky on the Fjellheisen cable car, with breathtaking views of the city, mountains, fjord, and hopefully the northern lights.
+Enjoy a ride in the sky on the Fjellheisen cable car, with breathtaking views of the city, mountains, fjord, and hopefully the northern lights.
 Another highlight is the Arctic Cathedral, featuring an enormous stained-glass window.

 You also can join such optional excursions hikes with our expedition team, or scenic bus rides, husky tours, snowshoeing, or cross-country skiing when the snow arrives.